ErpNetDocs/tech/modules/crm/sales/sales-concepts/determine-payment-account-in-sales-order.md

 2. If however, the user chooses a different payment type, the default account of this new payment type is selected.

 For example, the customer usually pays cash and has a cash payment account specified.
 But now he chose to pay by credit card.
-In this case, the system loads the payment account of the "Credit Card" payment type.
+In this case, the system loads the payment account of the 'Credit Card' payment type.

 The event order is the following: